zethon/ttvg/docs/lua-dev.md

 ## 2. Player

 The player object is accessible through `Scene.getPlayer` and offers the following API.
 As mentioned above, the player object is only valid for the life of the current scene.
-This is also means that the player object is **not** available during initialization (i.e. `Scene.onInit`) since at that time there is no current scene.
+This means that the player object is **not** available during initialization (i.e. `onInit`) since at that time there is no current scene.

 ### 2.1 Player API